 Home2Suites by Hilton

 Tallahassee, FL 32301

-Call to book your room before February 18, 2019 and ask for the Florida Nurses Association rate.
+Book online at Home2Suites website using Group Code FNA or call to book your room and ask for the Florida Nurses Association rate.

 The conference sessions will be held at: